 How to Apply

-If you are interested in the program, you will be required to complete (1) the Public Interest Summer Internship Funding registration due on December 1, 2014 and (2) submit the Guarini Center for Environmental and Land Use Law Fellowship application due on February 3, 2015.
-Selections will be made by a faculty committee consisting of Professors Vicki Been, Richard Stewart, and Katrina Wyman.
+If you are interested in the program, you will be required to complete (1) the Public Interest Summer Internship Funding registration due on December 1, 2014 and (2) submit the Guarini Center for Environmental and Land Use Law Fellowship application due on February 16, 2015.
+Selections will be made by a faculty committee consisting of Professors Richard Stewart and Katrina Wyman.
 To apply, please submit a resume, unofficial transcript, and statement of interest in public interest environmental and land use practice including information about placements secured or contemplated to Professor Stewart’s assistant, Michelle Wolfson at email@example.com.
 Students are responsible for finding their own placements, but the faculty listed above will be happy to provide suggestions and other help.

 Post-Graduate Fellowships for Academic Careers

 Responding to the needs of alumni interested in pursuing teaching careers in environmental and land use law, the Center offers post-graduate research fellowships to help promising young scholars embark on academic and public service careers.
 These fellowships are awarded from time to time to NYU Law alumni, based on their academic commitment and excellence, and depending on a good match between their research interests and those of Center faculty.
 Under close faculty supervision, Center fellows work on research projects that culminate in law review articles and other publications, and thereby develop a credential essential for securing teaching positions in law schools.